Acute BronchitisSkip to the navigation

 - Breathe moist air from a humidifier, a hot shower, or a sink filled with hot water.
 The heat and moisture can help keep mucus in your airways moist so you can cough it out easily.

-- Use nonprescription medicine, such as acetaminophen, ibuprofen, or aspirin, to relieve fever and body aches.
+- Ask your doctor if you can take nonprescription medicine, such as acetaminophen, ibuprofen, or aspirin, to relieve fever and body aches.
 Don't give aspirin to anyone younger than age 20.
 Be safe with medicines.
 Read and follow all instructions on the label.

 - Rest more than usual.